 The Question Worth Asking Now

-If your organization is embedding Power BI into a customer-facing product, ask a simple question: What happens when the AI gets something wrong and a customer asks why?
+If your organization is embedding Power BI into a customer-facing product, ask a simple question: What AI experience are your customers actually getting - and who is accountable for what it tells them?

-If the answer is "we would need to look into it" or "we are not sure exactly what they saw," then the gap is already there.
+If the answer is "none, we haven't figured that out yet" or "we'd need to look into it if something went wrong," then the gap is already there.
 The risk is not theoretical - it's live.

 Governed intelligence delivery is not a future ambition.
-It is now a basic requirement for external AI delivery.
-The organizations that close this gap in 2026 will reduce risk and turn trusted, explainable AI into a competitive advantage.
+BI Genius makes it a present reality.
+The organizations that close this gap in 2026 - with AI that is explainable, auditable, and consistent - will reduce risk and turn trusted intelligence into a genuine competitive advantage.

 See how Reporting Hub adds governed intelligence delivery on top of your existing Power BI investment - without rebuilding what already works.